Colored five-vertex models and Demazure atoms: Introduction

 Just as Littelmann and Kashiwara lifted Demazure characters to the crystal, polynomial Demazure atoms may also be lifted to subsets of the crystal.
 We will call these sets \textit{crystal Demazure atoms}.
 Summing the weights of the crystal Demazure atom, one obtains the usual polynomial Demazure atom.
 Crystals and the refined Demazure character formula are briefly reviewed in Section~\ref{dcandci}.

-Although the theory of Demazure characters and crystals is in place for all Cartan types, most of the literature concerning Demazure atoms and the related topic of Lascoux-Sch\"utzenberger keys is for Cartan Type~A. There is a Type~C theory in~\cite{Santos} and recently~\cite{JaconLecouvey} gives a theory of Demazure atoms and keys for all Kac-Moody Cartan types.
+Although the theory of Demazure characters and crystals is in place for all Cartan types, most of the literature concerning Demazure atoms and the related topic of Lascoux-Sch\"utzenberger keys is for Cartan Type~A. However the $\overline{B}_{w\lambda}(\lambda)$ in Section~9.1 of in~\cite{KashiwaraCristallines} are Demazure atoms for an arbitrary Kac-Moody Cartan Type.
+Moreover recently~\cite{JaconLecouvey} (using the results in~\cite{KashiwaraCristallines}) defined keys for all Kac-Moody Cartan types, with a special emphasis on affine Type~A. There are also Type~C results in~\cite{Santos}.
 See \cite{HershLenart,AssafSchilling} for other recent work on Demazure atoms.

 Based on Theorem~\ref{zdematoms}, which shows that the partition functions of our colored models are Demazure atoms, it is natural to ask for a more refined version of the connection between colored ice and the crystal Demazure atoms.
 In Section~\ref{bijsec}, we accomplish this by exhibiting a bijection between the admissible states of colored ice and crystal Demazure atoms as a subset of an associated crystal $\mathcal{B}_\lambda$.
 Showing this refined bijection is much more difficult than the initial evaluation of the partition function.
 Its proof forms a major part of this paper and builds on Theorem~\ref{daform}, which gives an algorithmic description of Demazure atoms.
 This result is proved in Section~\ref{sec:dafpro} after introducing Kashiwara's $\mathcal{B}_\infty$ crystal in Section~\ref{sec:binf}.
 As a biproduct of our arguments, we will also obtain a theory of Demazure atoms on $\mathcal{B}_\infty$.
 The proofs take input from both the colored ice model and the Yang-Baxter equation, and from crystal base theory, particularly Kashiwara's $\star$-involution of~$\mathcal{B}_\infty$.